GMOD/Apollo/docs/Configure.md

 * `apollo run-local` or `apollo debug` for a development environment
 * `apollo test` for a test environment

-Note: additional general configuration from the "Main configuration" can also be added to your apollo-config.groovy.
+*Note:* additional general configuration from the "Main configuration" can also be added to your apollo-config.groovy.

+*Note:* to deploy on tomcat you *NEED* to have a configured `apollo-config` file copied from one of the samples.

 ### Main configuration